-Out of the top 25 countries topping the list of the globe’s safest, 18 are European, with several of the others in the top 25 hailing from Asia or Oceania.
+Out of the top 25 countries topping the list of the globe’s safest, the majority are European, with several of the others in the top 25 hailing from Asia or Oceania.
 Canada alone represents the Americas.
 Furthermore, Europe is also the only continent to have not seen a decline in safety and security since 2009.
-Seeing almost no civil wars or state-sponsored political violence truly makes Europe stand out as possibly the safest place to live and visit.
+Seeing almost no civil wars or state-sponsored political violence truly makes Europe stand out as possibly the safest place to live in and visit.
 Moreover, as this list is formed by countries with near-full democracies or otherwise well-represented republics, most of Europe’s nations proffer unto their respective populaces high levels of freedom to express their political opinion without fear, further increasing feelings of safety and security there.
 According to the Global Study on Homicide, Europe, Oceania, and Asia have the lowest regional murder rates, each at around 3 per 100,000 inhabitants, compared to 12.5 in Africa and 16.3 in the Americas.
 Such a disparate gap between these regions is huge, and corresponds very well to the rankings discussed below.

 Are Wealthier Countries Safer Countries?